 Change Starts with You

 When an addiction takes over your life, self-neglect can swiftly follow.
+It is vital to take care of yourself and get back on your feet.
 Stress, poor nutrition, and a lack of exercise all contribute to the perpetuation of self-destructive behaviors, including substance abuse as a means to cope with negative emotions.

 Recognizing an addiction problem in a friend or family member can be more complex than it appears.
 Addiction is defined by the American Society of Addiction Medicine (ASAM) as a chronic condition that impairs the brain’s reward, motivation, and memory functions.
 Someone addicted will have a strong need for a substance or other behavioral tendencies.
 They frequently disregard other aspects of life to achieve or support their desires.

 Admitting you have an addiction is the most challenging step of rehabilitation.
 Substance use disorders affect the brain, causing it to hunt for justifications and excuses to continue consuming.

 Having the courage to admit to a problem demonstrates the strength of will required to overcome addiction and its root causes.
 Motivation is key to treatment and recovery.
 The patient’s unwillingness, ability, or preparation may delay therapy and recovery.

 Even if everyone needed therapy, some would be unmotivated to start or finish it.
 But regaining and maintaining drive is challenging.
 You’ll gain more excellent social support if you openly express your goals and concerns to loved ones.